 You will pay Syracuse University tuition and can apply all Syracuse University financial aid except work study.
-Besides tuition, you will also be charged a program fee which covers housing, pre-departure meetings, International Student ID card and services not covered by tuition and for which a separate fee is not charged.
+Besides tuition, you will also be charged program fee which covers pre-departure meetings, International Travel insurance and services not covered by tuition and for which a separate fee is not charged.

 For the program fee and further explanation of estimated costs, please see the financial planning budget here: Kansai Gaidai Budget 2018-2019.pdf

 Applying to this program requires completion of both the Syracuse Abroad and Kansai Gaidai University application.

 - Complete Syracuse Abroad application.

 - All application material must be submitted by the Syracuse University Abroad application deadline.

 - Complete Kansai Gaidai University's application - link provided with your login ID from Kansai Gaidai University.
 Check the Kansai Gaidai University website for the application deadline.

 - Follow instructions from Kansai Gaidai University for supplemental documents